Updated May 2026

 Main Street, West Witton, Leyburn DL8 4LS

-The Wensleydale Heifer is a luxury boutique hotel, restaurant and fish bar near Leyburn in the Yorkshire Dales.
-Famous across the region for its exceptional food and great dining experience, the hotel is a popular choice for foodies but also one of the most unusual places to stay in Yorkshire.
-The Wensleydale Heifer has a number of rooms available and all are beautifully decorated with luxurious extras such as Molton Brown toiletries and Egyptian linen sheets.
+The Wensleydale Heifer is a luxury boutique hotel, restaurant and fish bar near Leyburn in the heart of the Yorkshire Dales.
+Famous across the region for its exceptional food, it’s a natural choice for foodies, but the rooms are what make it one of the most unusual places to stay in Yorkshire.
+Each is uniquely themed and individually decorated to an indulgent standard, with beautiful Molton Brown toiletries and Egyptian linen sheets throughout.
+We’re particularly fond of the James Bond-themed room with its 007-inspired artwork and monochrome accessories, and the Night at the Movies room, which is a dream for fans of classic Hollywood.

 As with all our articles of this nature, we’ll be adding to this list as and when we discover other businesses.
 To recommend unusual places to stay in Yorkshire or request our media pack, please email business@theyorkshirepress.co.uk